 - Part A: Planning for Implementation

 - Part B: Planning for Instruction

 - Part C: Planning for Assessment

 - Part D: Additional Planning

-- Grades 5 to 8: Suggestions for Instruction and Assessment: This four-column section contains the specific learning outcomes (SLOs) identified in the Framework, suggestions for instruction and assessment related to the learning outcomes, and teacher notes elaborating on the suggestions.
+- Kindergarten to Grade 4: Suggestions for Instruction and Assessment:

+This four-column section contains the specific learning outcomes (SLOs) identified in the Framework, suggestions for instruction and assessment related to the learning outcomes, and teacher notes elaborating on the suggestions.
 It is organized by grade and further divided by general learning outcomes.

-- Blackline Masters (BLMs): Grade-specific BLMs to support and enhance learning appear at the end of each grade.
-General BLMs applicable to all grades are provided in Appendix H: General Blackline Masters.
-All BLMs contained in this document are available in Word format online at <http://www.edu.gov.mb.ca/ks4/cur/physhlth>.
+Grade-specific blackline masters to support and enhance learning appear at the end of each grade.
+Blackline masters applicable to all grades are provided in Appendix H: General Blackline Masters.

-- Appendices: The following appendices provide additional information and tools for planning, teaching, and assessment:

-- Appendix A: Physical Activity Categories

-- Appendix B: Suggestions for Planning Overall Implementation

-- Appendix C: Programming for Students with Special Needs

-- Appendix D: Suggestions for Yearly Planning

-- Appendix E: Unit Planner

-- Appendix F: Lesson Planner

-- Appendix G: Information Related to Planning for Assessment of Learning Outcomes

-- Appendix H: General Blackline Masters

-- Appendix I: Glossary

-- Framework Excerpts: Reproductions of the Framework Overview and numerous charts related to the general learning outcomes appear in this section.
-The page references in these excerpts apply to the original Framework document. - Bibliography: The print resources and websites cited in the Bibliography were used in the development of this document. - Posters: A set of five posters accompanies this document.
+- Appendices: The following appendices provide additional information and tools for planning, teaching, and assessment: - Appendix A: Physical Activity Categories - Appendix B: Suggestions for Planning Overall Implementation - Appendix C: Programming for Students with Special Needs - Appendix D: Suggestions for Yearly Planning - Appendix E: Unit Planner - Appendix F: Lesson Planner - Appendix G: Information Related to Planning for Assessment of Learning Outcomes - Appendix H: General Blackline Masters - Appendix I: Glossary - Framework Excerpts: Reproductions of the Framework Overview and numerous charts related to the general learning outcomes appear in this section.
+The page references in these excerpts apply to the original Framework document. - Bibliography: The print resources and websites cited in the Bibliography were used in the development of this document. - Posters: A set of six posters accompanies this document.
 One poster identifies the general learning outcomes and attitude indicators that apply from Kindergarten to Senior 4.
-The remaining four posters contain all specific learning outcomes for each respective grade from Grade 5 to Grade 8.
+The remaining five posters contain all specific learning outcomes for each respective grade from Kindergarten to Grade 4.